 Cocker spaniels also suffer from frequent ear infections.
 While not always the case, a food allergy could be to blame.
 Allergies vary from dog to dog, but some dog foods are specially formulated to reduce allergic reactions.

 Finally, as your Cocker Spaniel ages, they may develop hip and joint issues.
 Look for dog foods that contain glucosamine.
 Chondroitin is another helpful ingredient for easing joint pain and improving lessened mobility.

 The Grain-Free Warning: What You Need to Know

-Cocker Spaniels have a predisposition to develop dilated cardiomyopathy, abbreviated as DCM.
+Cocker Spaniels have the predisposition to develop dilated cardiomyopathy, abbreviated as DCM.
 This canine heart disease weakens the heart muscle.

-In a July 2019 special report, the FDA issued an report that potentially links grain-free dog food to the development of DCM.
+In a July 2019 special report, the FDA issued a report that potentially links grain-free dog food to the development of DCM.
 It’s important to note that the FDA has no direct evidence.